 ECO-FRIENDLESS / DAMAGE TO THE ENVIRONMENT

 Bamboo Flooring Flooring

 Bamboo flooring is known to be the eco-friendliest of all types of flooring.
-As it a grass, bamboo can be continually harvested without digging up the roots and disturbing the environment.
+As it a grass, without digging up the roots and disturbing the environment.
 It matures in just five years, so you can return to the plant five years later and harvest it again.
 No pesticides or fertilizers are needed; it is an entirely natural growth process.
 It thoroughly deserves an eco-friendliness rating of 10 out of 10.

 Carpeting generally hurts the environment, especially when you consider that in the US people purchase over a billion square yards of it every year; more than enough to carpet New York.
 At the end of its life, it usually ends up in landfills as we can’t recycle it.
 Although more eco-friendly carpet options are available, over 90% is made of plastic which is derived from oil.
 Alternatives such as pure wool are extremely expensive.
 As one of the least eco-friendly flooring options, we give it a rating of just 2 out of 10.